Peat+

 What is PEAT+?

-PEAT+ is a €19.2 million cross-border project to restore peatlands, enhance biodiversity and combat climate.
+PEAT+ is a €19.2 million cross-border project to restore peatlands, enhance biodiversity and combat climate change.

-Delivery partners in the project include Armagh City, Banbridge & Craigavon District Council, Atlantic Technological University (ATU), Donegal, Crichton Carbon Centre, Cuilcagh Lakelands Geopark, Newry, Mourne & Down District Council, Mourne Heritage Trust, and associate partners NI Water and NPWS.
-RTÉ is also expected to partner on the project.
+Delivery partners in the project include Armagh City, Banbridge & Craigavon District Council, Atlantic Technological University (ATU) Donegal, Crichton Carbon Centre, Cuilcagh Lakelands Geopark, Newry, Mourne & Down District Council, Mourne Heritage Trust, RTÉ and associate partners NI Water and National Parks & Wildlife Service (NPWS).

 The island of Ireland holds 50% of western Europe’s remaining raised bogs and 8% of the world’s total of blanket bogs.